11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-Veggies like broccoli, spinach and kale are high in carotenoids, fiber and lots of vitamins and minerals, all which can keep your heart healthy.
+Veggies like broccoli, spinach and kale are high in carotenoids, fiber, vitamins and minerals, all of which help keep your heart healthy.

 Weight Loss Benefits

-Broccoli is a great way to get a lot of fiber without all of the calories!
+Broccoli and other green veggies are a great way to get a lot of fiber without many calories

 7. Legumes